FrancoLiberali/cql/docs/cql/declaring_models.rst

 Model declaration
 -----------------------

-The badaas-orm :ref:`model <badaas-orm/concepts:model>` declaration is based on the GORM model declaration, so its definition, conventions, tags and associations are compatible with badaas-orm.
+The cql :ref:`model <cql/concepts:model>` declaration is based on the GORM model declaration, so its definition, conventions, tags and associations are compatible with cql.
 For details see `gorm documentation <https://gorm.io/docs/models.html>`_.
-On the contrary, badaas-orm presents some differences/extras that are explained in this section.
+On the contrary, cql presents some differences/extras that are explained in this section.

 Base models
 -----------------------

-To be considered a model, your structures must have embedded one of the :ref:`base models <badaas-orm/concepts:base model>` provided by badaas-orm:
+To be considered a model, your structures must have embedded one of the :ref:`base models <cql/concepts:base model>` provided by cql:

 - `model.UUIDModel`: Model identified by a model.UUID (Random (Version 4) UUID).
 - `model.UIntModel`: Model identified by a model.UIntID (auto-incremental uint).